adriank/ObjectPath/README.md

 **AGPLv3**

-Using ObjectPath language in your project does not mean that your project is a derivative work, provided that you do
+Using ObjectPath language in your project does not mean that your project is a derivative work, provided that you don't
-- extend the language itself,
+- extend the language functionality,
 - make optimizations,
 - sub-class any of it's modules.